Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Psyshock vs Unity Physics.md

 for things I don’t need.

 So I presented my concerns on the forums, and then decided that if I wanted it done right, I was going to have to do it myself.
-I’m definitely not there yet, but I am comfortable and confident in the direction I am headed.
+There’s always more to do, but I am comfortable and confident in what I have and the direction I am headed.